rseah145/smw-term2/lesson_6/Theory.md

 <br>

-If1 endpoint supports both Pre-shared Key and Certificates authentication, whilst the other endpoint only supports Kerberos authentication, they will not be able to establish an IPsec channel
+If 1 endpoint supports both Pre-shared Key and Certificates authentication, whilst the other endpoint only supports Kerberos authentication, they will not be able to establish an IPsec channel

 <br>